2025 Storm Events in Gilbert

 Roofing Permits in Gilbert

-Gilbert follows the 2018 International Building Code and International Residential Code, with local amendments.
+Gilbert follows the 2018 International Building Code and International Residential Code, with local amendments addressing regional conditions.
 Inspections occur at strategic points during the project to verify compliance with safety and quality standards.
-Working without required permits is not advisable - it can result in fines, required removal of completed work, and complications when selling the home.
-Reputable contractors handle the permit process as part of their service.
+These inspections protect homeowners by ensuring proper installation techniques and appropriate materials.

 Choosing a roofing contractor in Gilbert

 Gilbert homeowners benefit from working with contractors experienced in local HOA requirements.
 Companies like Jim Brown and Sons Roofing have built reputations for navigating HOA approval processes, while Johnson Roofing and Craftbuilt Roofing offer strong manufacturer certifications and warranty programs.
-Request at least three written estimates and compare not just price but warranty terms, material specifications, and project timelines.
+Request at least three written estimates and compare not just scope but warranty terms, material specifications, and project timelines.

-Look for manufacturer certifications such as GAF Master Elite or Owens Corning Preferred, which indicate advanced training and often provide enhanced warranty options.
+Look for manufacturer certifications such as GAF Master Elite or Owens Corning Preferred, which indicate advanced training and often unlock enhanced warranty options.
 Ask about workmanship warranties in addition to material warranties - quality contractors stand behind their installation work.

 Be cautious of storm chasers who appear after monsoon damage offering quick repairs.
 Red flags include door-to-door solicitation, pressure for immediate signing, requests for large upfront deposits, inability to provide license information, or offers to waive your insurance deductible.
 Arizona law prohibits contractors from paying deductibles on behalf of homeowners.
 The best contractors will coordinate with your insurance company professionally while keeping you informed throughout the claims process.